Astros vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Logan Allen starts for the Cleveland Guardians against Alex Bregman and the Houston Astros on Friday at 7:10 PM ET.
+Jose Ramirez and the Cleveland Guardians will play Alex Bregman and the Houston Astros on Saturday at Progressive Field, at 6:10 PM ET.

-Oddsmakers list the Astros as -125 favorites on the moneyline, while giving the underdog Guardians +105 moneyline odds.
-The total is 8 runs for the contest (with -120 odds to go over and +100 odds to go under).
+The favored Guardians have -135 moneyline odds to win against the underdog Astros, who are listed at +110.
+The total for the contest has been listed at 8 runs.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.